Listed by the most recent, these are the people we've helped with a financial blessing in a medical emergency...

 She is extremely ill with liver cirrhosis and needs £600 to pay for the medical treatment she needs.

-The five year old son of Love Russia Mentor Alina who runs the crisis centre, has recently been diagnosed with retinoblastoma - a serious cancer of the eye.
+The six year old son of Love Russia Mentor Alina who runs the crisis centre, was diagnosed with retinoblastoma in 2019.
+This is a serious cancer of the eye.
 Compared to typical cases, Bogdan's tumour is large and doctors are concerned it may spread.

 A doctor has offer his support to reduce the cost of accommodation near the hospital for Bogdan's parents Alina and Roman.
 Despite this generosity, the cost of treatment has been quoted as £50,000.